ttb-hcmut/.github/microcluster/doc/layers.md

 ## Layer 0

 Physical chassis / frame of the computer.
 So that we can install (bolt-in and wire-up) a cluster of MCU devices -> a cluster computer.
 1 aggregator device, and (N - 1) devices.
 Communicate via i2c (?)

+[^csp]: we can check out cross-stage persistent values (CSP)

+[^like-modal]: Modal is an ML training service where your infrastructure is programmable with Python with lots of decorators! see https://modal.com

+[^like-regent]: Possibily like Regent lang, see https://regent-lang.org

+[^jfp]: tagless-final style, see https://okmij.org/ftp/tagless-final

+[^codecomp]: lightweight components, see https://www.researchgate.net/publication/220941847_Lightweight_and_Generative_Components_I_Source-Level_Components